 - Parents’ Night Out – Entertain children while parents enjoy a night or afternoon out.

 In addition, the Peer Leaders are encouraged to be part of Faith’s Appalachian Mission Team traveling to Cosby, Tennessee, to run a day camp and building program.
 Peer Leaders also serve as role-models and sources of encouragement for children in Faith’s Sunday Church School.

 Opportunities for Families to Serve and Share

 The Family of Faith understands itself to be a servant community.
 The Family supports ministries including, ELCA World Hunger, Lutheran Social Ministries of New Jersey, hospital chaplaincies, shelters and schools.
 Families are encouraged to serve together in a number of the congregation’s ministries, including ARC Group Home, Broadway House AIDS Center, Christmas Sharing Tree, CROP Walk, St. John’s Soup Kitchen, Fall and Spring Food Collections, Interfaith Hospitality Network, Pedals for Progress, Appalachian Mission Trip and many more throughout the year.
 Check your Family Notes, Sunday’s Coming, e-mail and newsletters for more information on how you can put your faith into action.
-This year we will be supporting the Irente School for the Blind in Lushoto, Tanzania as our special project.

 Additionally, the Family of Faith gathers for events designed to build community and a spirit of fellowship.
 These events include an Advent Craft Event, Family Game Night, Family Picnic, Menorah Lighting, Families with Young Children events and more.